Evaluating LLM-Based Regression Test Generation: Experimental Results

-\paragraph{Fuzzing \toolname's seeds for improved effectiveness} We explore an opportunity to automatically improve the effectiveness of \toolname using the generated test inputs as fuzzer seeds (\toolnamefuzz).
-During the qualitative analysis of the change-reaching and output-changing \toolname-generated test cases for RQ1 (\S\ref{sec:rq1}), we found that they are often not ``very far'' from bug-revealing.
-This insight is further inspired by the use of LLMs as seed generators for fuzzing as an effective strategy in the 2024 DARPA AI Cyberchallenge (AIxCC).\footnote{Trail of Bits, one of the finalists says: ``Our system uses large language models (LLMs) to generate seed inputs for fuzzing, significantly reducing the time needed to discover vulnerabilities.
-This innovative approach helps us work within the competition’s strict time constraints.'' \url{https://blog.trailofbits.com/2024/08/09/trail-of-bits-buttercup-heads-to-darpas-aixcc/}}
+\textbf{Fuzzing \toolname's seeds for improved effectiveness}.
+Since fuzzing works well if seeds are close already, why not try using the \toolname-generated inputs as fuzzer seeds (\toolnamefuzz)?
+During qualitative analysis of change-reaching and output-changing \toolname test cases for \textbf{RQ1} (\S\ref{sec:rq1}), we found that they are often not ``very far'' from bug-revealing; a few modification can turn them to bug-finding test cases.
+This idea is further inspired by LLMs being used as seed generators for fuzzing, a successful strategy in the 2024 DARPA AI Cyberchallenge (AIxCC).\footnote{Trail of Bits, one of the finalists says: ``Our system uses large language models (LLMs) to generate seed inputs for fuzzing, significantly reducing the time needed to discover vulnerabilities.
+This innovative approach helps us work within the competition's strict time constraints.''~\cite{TrailBitsButtercup2024}}

-For every trial with a change-reaching or output-changing \toolname-generate input, we run one campaign of AFL++ v4.21c with the default configuration for 24 hours using that test case as the only seed.
-Column~\toolnamefuzz.Bug in \autoref{tab:rq3} shows the number of successful campaigns with respect to the number of \toolname trials that apply.
-Specifically, 22~\toolname-generated test cases at least reached the changes but did not reveal the bug when trying to find the bug in six bug-introducing commits, and 20~\toolname-generated test cases at least reached the change but did not reveal the bug when trying to reproduce the bug in six bug-fixing commits.
+For each trial with a change-reaching or output-changing \toolname-generated input, we run a 24-hour AFL++ v4.21c campaign with the default configuration, using that test case as the only seed.
+The denominators in Column~[\toolnamefuzz.
+Bug] of \autoref{tab:clevfuzz} indicate the number of such trials among \review{50} subjects.
+Specifically, \review{143} \toolname-generated test cases reached the changes but failed to reveal the bug in \review{17} BICs, while \review{83} reached the change but did not reveal the bug in \review{13} BFCs.
+The full results across all \review{72} commits are provided in Supplementary Material \cite{supplementary}.